imfaber/gbunny/README.md

 # GIT Bunny

-Enhance your interaction with git
+Commands and REPL to enhance your interaction with git.